 Here is a short video tutorial which shows you how to recover data from unmountable/corrupted external hard drives:

 After recovering data from the unmounted Seagate Backup Plus, you can now go to Disk Utility and reformat it without worrying about data loss.

 1. Launch Disk Utility from Utilities and click "View" in the top menu bar.
 Then make sure the "Show All Devices" is ticked.

 2. Select the unmounted Seagate Backup Plus.
 Click Erase on the top of the window, and follow the on-screen steps to reformat it.

 If unfortunately, you can't reformat the Seagate Backup Plus drive, it must have physical issues.
 In this case, you have to look for help from a local data recovery company.

 No matter what caused Seagate Backup Plus not mounting, working or readable issue on Mac, such as logical problems and physical damages, the most important thing is to back up important data or recover data with free Mac data recovery software. iBoysoft Mac Data Recovery is a powerful and reliable data recovery tool on macOS which supports various external drives, including external hard drives, SD cards, USB flash drives, etc.

-This article can also be used to fix WD external hard drive not working or showing up on Mac.
 If you have any suggestion to solve this issue or experience some question when using iBoysoft Mac Data Recovery, please feel free to let us know.